salpar/MagicMirror-QuoteCatalog/README.md

 # MagicMirror² Module: Quote Catalog
 The `MagicMirror-QuoteCatalog` is a module for [MagicMirror²](https://magicmirror.builders/) that displays quotes taken from a variety of sources - movies, books, and people.
+Because this module does not use an API, new ones have to be manually added by editing the `random_quotes.js` file and adding/removing quotes.

 ![Example](.github/example.png)